GabeStah/Airbrake.io/Exceptions/Ruby/Fatal/text.md

 __META DESCRIPTION__

-A closer look at FatalError class in Ruby, including functional code examples and a short exploration of explicitly raising such errors.
+A closer look at Fatal Error class in Ruby, including functional code examples and a short exploration of explicitly raising such errors.